edenau/bike-sharing-systems-optimization/README.md

 * [OptimiseTDGTightening.m](./OptimiseTDGTightening.m) tries to do temporary proportional (station fill level) tightening to see if there would be any improvement in performance.
 Did not seem to be the case.

 ### Obsolete Ones
 These algorithms are no longer used.
+They are put in folder [obsolete](./obsolete/) to avoid confusion.
 * [OptimiseDistributed3.m](./obsolete/OptimiseDistributed3.m) tried to decouple the two-dimensional setting in another dimension (direction).
 It should work but for some reasons I did not go for this.
 * [OptimiseDistributed2ManualRoundoff.m](./obsolete/OptimiseDistributed2ManualRoundoff.m) tried to solve the roundoff problem faced in distributed algorithm.
 For instance, when the algorithm tried to relocate 0.33, 0.33, and 0.33 users to station A, B, and C respectively, if we round off all of these numbers naïvely, the total number of users does not conserve.
 Not sure why I did not use this code anymore, it probably did not work well.